Industrial deconcentration

 Industrial deconcentration is the movement of industrial zones (factories) away from the center of the city, and further away from each other.
 It is similar to suburbanization, a residential trend in which a large number of the population move away from the metropolis as the inner city becomes overcrowded.

 Industrial deconcentration occurs when a previously established industrial district becomes unable to provide efficiently for its own populace due to overcrowding.
 In a market economy the massive competition and overcrowding of the metropolitan area forces people and businesses to move out to less-industrial areas with less traffic congestion.
 Modernization in the social, economic, and technological fields of a country is a factor in accelerating industrial deconcentration.

 This phenomenon is more apparent in nations that have been industrialized for a longer time.
 Most countries experiencing industrial deconcentration at the beginning of the 21st century are the states that began industrializing after the end of World War II.
+In the United Kingdom, industrial deconcentration in manufacturing has been taking place since the 1980s.

 Industrial deconcentration is a conscious goal in a comprehensive decentralization policy: to deconcentrate population without excessive commuting, jobs need to be created outside the cities.

+An example occurred in Wrocław, Poland following the end of Communist government and planning.